Skip to main content

 1. Alerts and Threat Response

-• Generates alerts for security teams when a potential attack is detected.
+• Generates alerts when a potential attack is detected.

 • Initiates predefined response actions to mitigate threats.